 DPM Teo Chee Hean at the Launch Of Shell “Make The Future” Festival

-DPM Teo Chee Hean spoke at the launch Of Shell “Make The Future” Festival at the Changi Exhibition Centre
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the launch of Shell's "Make The Future” Festival on 20 March 2017 at the Changi Exhibition Centre.

 Mr John Abbott, Royal Dutch Shell Executive Committee Member,